tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 by continuing to interact using TLS,
 Bob's client and Alice's storage node are assured of the integrity of the communication.

+..
+I think Foolscap TubIDs are 20 bytes and base32 encode to 32 bytes.
+   SPKI information discussed here is 32 bytes and base32 encodes to 52 bytes. https://tools.ietf.org/html/rfc7515#appendix-C may prove a better choice for encoding the information into a fURL.
+   It will encode 32 bytes into merely 43...
+   We could also choose to reduce the hash size of the SPKI information through use of another cryptographic hash (replacing sha256).
+   A 224 bit hash function (SHA3-224, for example) might be suitable - improving the encoded length to 38 bytes.

 Transition
 ~~~~~~~~~~